xdapy/xdapy/doc/usage.rst

 * binary data in general

 For example you might want to store a file containing the project proposal and its goals with the experiment.
-Adding binary data often needs special handling, since it potentially large data sets should not be automatically retrieved and loaded into memory from the database.
+Adding binary data often needs special handling, since its potentially large data sets should not be automatically retrieved and loaded into memory from the database.
 Therefore, a special data API is integrated, acting on the `Entity.data` property::

     experiment.data["project proposal"].put(data)